Welcome to David Clarke's home page.

 "Stroke!...Stroke!...I think I'm having a...Stroke!"

-"Thank you, I saw it in the window, and I just couldn't resist it."
-(Part 1, Part 2)
+"Thank you, I saw it in the window, and I just couldn't resist."

-Dana Carvey's Church Chat: "Well, isn't that special."
+Dana Carvey on Church Chat: "Well, isn't that special."

 Martin Short's Ed Grimley: "Gimme a break, I must say."